-Students who are in their 3rd year and have yet to decide whether to continue on to a 4th year must bear in mind that it is not possible to be added to the list for General Admission after the deadline should they decide not to continue for a 4th year.
-It is advisable to add your name and withdraw from General Admission once you have decided what to do.
-Those who definitely know they will be continuing need not add their name to the list (ie Engineering).
+Students who are in their third year and have yet to decide whether to continue on to a fourth year must bear in mind that it is not possible to be added to the list for General Admission after the deadline should they decide not to continue for a fourth year.
+It is advisable to add your name and withdraw from General Admission once you have confirmed that you will continue to a fourth year.
+Those who definitely know they will be continuing need not add their name to the list (e.g. third year Engineering students).

 Timetable for the day

 The timetable below is provisional and is liable to change:

 09:45: Guests due at the Senate House